End Hawaii Aquarium Trade

 Now it’s time for the tail to stop wagging the dog in Hawaii.
 End Hawaii Aquarium Trade!
 Early interest from challengers reflects Ige’s vulnerability.”
 Challengers may include Kauai Mayor Bernard Carvalho, Maui Mayor Alan Arakawa and Kona Senator Josh Green.
 Other challenges may be imminent.

 As a long-term component of Hawaii’s billion-dollar reef-tourism industry, Snorkel Bob’s, I will continue to work with a broad-based coalition of informed advocates who understand the importance of changing the barbaric status quo.
 The State of Hawaii allows reef wildlife extraction with no limits—allows 100% voidance of any given reef for the taking, for shipping out and retail sale.
 Over 27 million reef wildlife critters are in the aquarium pipeline at all times.
 99% die within a year of capture.
 That’s what the aquarium trade calls sustainable.
 With help and luck, we will make changes this year.
-If not, the fight will move to the next arena.
+If not, the fight will move to the next arena to end Hawaii Aquarium Trade.